-Project management revenues - Project management revenues decreased in 2022 as compared to 2021, which was due to the determination in 2021 that reimbursable costs due from the Sky Ranch CAB are deemed probable of collection based on projections showing the Sky Ranch CAB will generate sufficient funds from its tax and fee income to repay us, resulting in the recognition of \$1.5 million of cumulative project management fees being recorded in 2021.
-We earn a 5% project management fee on certain costs for managing the construction of public improvements at Sky Ranch.
+Project management revenues - Project management revenues decreased in 2023 as compared to 2022, which was primarily due to the construction delays encountered in beginning Phase 2B.
+We earn a 5% project management fee on construction costs for managing the completion of public improvements at Sky Ranch.